Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A program that prints two different combinations
+A program that checks for lower case characters